 I received a complimentary tour of the Seneca Lake Wine Trail while attending the TBEX conference.
 All opinions expressed are my own.

-Anyone else have wine all day?
+Have you ever had wine all day?
 Well, A few weeks ago, I did while visiting Corning and NY’s Finger Lakes Wine Country for the TBEX North America conference.
 In addition to meeting other content creators, I was able to keep track of my goals for the year to learn more about video and photography from some of the top people in the industry.
-I also explored part of the Finger Lakes Wine Country region via pre-conference tours and on my own free time.
+I also explored part of the Finger Lakes Wine Country region via pre-conference tours and in my own free time.
 A tour I thoroughly enjoyed from start to finish was wine tasting on the Seneca Lake Wine Trail.
 In one day we sampled some of the best wines from 10 different Seneca Lake Vineyards.
 If you’re planning a trip to Finger Lakes Wine Country, read more about our day on the Seneca Lake Wine Trail and favorites from the Seneca Lakes Wineries.

 About Finger Lakes Wine Country